antvis/G6/docs/manual/middle/elements/edges/line.en.md

 ### style
-`style` is an object which is the same as the common style attribute of edge.
+`style` is an object which is the same as the common style property of edge.
 Refer to [Built-in Edges](/en/docs/manual/middle/elements/edges/defaultEdge).
 The following code shows how to configure the `style` globally when instantiating a Graph.<br />
 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*cQprQJVY3c4AAAAAAAAAAABkARQnAQ' width=150/>
 ```javascript